hazelcast/hazelcast-python-client/docs/getting_started.rst

 Although async operations are more efficient in a single threaded Python interpreter, we sometimes need a simpler code.
 Python client provides a convenience method to support blocking methods.

-Every distributed object provides a blocking helper function as shown below.
+Every distributed object provides a blocking helper function as shown below:

 .. code-block:: python